bayyangjie/Uber-Trips-Analysis/README.md

 # Data Cleaning
 * When inspecting the data types of the variables in the dataset, it was discovered that the date variables 'tpep_pickup_datetime' and 'tpep_dropoff_datetime' had incorrect 'object' datatype. and was converted into 'datetime64' data type.

+# Creating the data pipeline in Google Compute Engine using MAGE

+## MAGE - Load Data
+The data is loaded using the url generated in GCE and then converted into a dataframe.

+## MAGE - Data Transformation
+The python code that was written in Jupyter Notebook is copied into MAGE and stored under the Data Transformation phase titled "uber_transformation".